FreeRTOS/iot-reference-esp32/UseSecurityFeatures.md

 5. Set `Sign binaries during build` to true.
 6. Set `Secure boot private signing key` to the path to the RSA 3072 private key you generated in step 1.
+7. Go back to main menu.
+1. Select `Bootloader config`
+1. Select `Bootloader log verbosity`
+1. Select `Warning` or `Error`
-7. Go back to main menu, Save and Exit.
+1. Go back to main menu, Save and Exit.

 **NOTE**: This covers setting up Secure Boot with a single private key, but up to 3 private keys can be used.
 Refer to Espressif's documentation on